ringlander-apps/dev-connector-mevn-backend/README.md

 **vuex**: https://vuex.vuejs.org/

-replacing the React ditos in the front built in the Udemy course.
+as an alternative solution to the React implementation built in the Udemy course.